github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 If yes, then we probably need to elaborate with a concrete example.

 In the sections below, we will go through the different extension points using concrete examples.
+The extension points are used to customize and improve the existing dataflow queries, by providing sources, sinks and flow through for library methods.
-The **Reference material** section will in more detail describe the *mini DSLs* that are used to comprise a model definition.
+The **Reference material** section will in more detail describe the *mini DSLs* that are used to comprise a model definition for each extension point.

 Example: Taint sink in the **java.sql** package.
 ------------------------------------------------